Trauma Counselling: When Your Body Still Remembers

 You can begin gently

 If trauma has made support feel risky, the first conversation can stay small.
-A free 15-minute assessment gives you a chance to meet Christina and decide whether the space feels safe enough.
+A free 15-minute assessment gives you a chance to meet Christina and decide whether the space feels safe enough, with nothing to lose.

 A few quick questions